murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 • Edit the `structure` output file to remove the comment line (i.e. first line in the file, starts with “#”).

-• The parameters to run `structure` (with value of K=3) have already been prepared, you can find them here: `/nesi/project/nesi02659/obss_2020/resources/day3/mainparams` and `/nesi/project/nesi02659/obss_2020/resources/day3/extraparams`.
+• The parameters to run `structure` (with value of K=3) have already been prepared, you can find them here: `/nesi/project/nesi02659/obss_2020/resources/gbs/mainparams` and `/nesi/project/nesi02659/obss_2020/resources/gbs/extraparams`.
 Copy them into your `structure` directory as well.

 • So far, when we've gone to run programs, we've been able to use `module spider` to figure out the program name, and then module load program_name to get access to the program and run it.
 Do it one more time for `structure`

 •  run `structure` by simply typing `structure`

 Do you see `WARNING!
 Probable error in the input file.?` In our mainparams file it says that we have 1000 loci, but due to filters, it is possible that the populations module of Stacks actually output less than the 1000 loci we requested in whitelist.txt.
-In the output of populations.log in your `output_refmap` directory, how many variant sites remained after filtering?
+In the output of populations.log in your `refmap_o` directory, how many variant sites remained after filtering?
 This is the number of loci actually contained in your `structure` file.
 You will need to adjust the number of loci in the mainparams file to match this exact Stacks output.

 ### Structure Visualisation